Forecast Period

 climatic conditions.

-Apart from government support, the private sector
+Apart from government support,

-their livelihoods.
+to improve their livelihoods.

-In conclusion, the burgeoning population in India
+The burgeoning population in

-is a significant driver for the growth of the seed market.
+India is a significant driver for the growth of the seed market.
 However, it is

 crucial to recognize that addressing the challenges of food security and